gomeddo/GoMeddo-Activity-Scheduling-and-Registration/README.md

 4. **Create Staff Members**:

-   - Add staff members (instructors) who will be associated with the reservations.
+   - Add Staff Members (instructors) who will be associated with the reservations.

 5. **Create Reservations**:
-   - Create reservations for the classes you want to display on the frontend.
+   - Create Reservations for the classes you want to display on the frontend.
-   - Ensure each reservation is linked to the appropriate reservation types, staff, and other custom fields.
+   - Ensure each Reservation is linked to the appropriate Reservation Types, Staff, and other Custom Fields.

 Note:

 - Ensure that each resource in GoMeddo is marked as '**_isActive_**' and '**_Api Visible_**' to be displayed and available through the API.
-- Ensure that **resources**, **resources types**, **staff** and **reservation types** are set up in _GoMeddo_.
+- Ensure that **Resources**, **Resources Types**, **Staff** and **Reservation Types** are set up in _GoMeddo_.
 For the booking system to accurately display available gym classes, each class must be created as a reservation within _GoMeddo_.
-This step is vital as the SDK relies on these existing **reservations** to present customers with real-time availability and booking options.
+This step is vital as the SDK relies on these existing **Reservations** to present customers with real-time availability and booking options.

 ## API Key Requirement